The author lives in Hawaii and has a lot to share with readers!

-I continued quenching my thirst with some ice cold bottled water...So Refreshing !
+I continued quenching my thirst with some ice-cold bottled water!

-Being overweight and with some health issues, I've made it to the top with the help and support with my friends.
+Even though I am overweight and have some health issues, I made it to the top with the help and support of my friends.
+What a challenge indeed!

-Something I am glad to have done and maybe some day I'll do it again but hope to be in better shape next time.
+I'm glad I did it, and maybe someday I'll do it again.
+I hope to be in better shape next time!

 After enjoying the awesome elevated views this place had to offer, it was time to head back down.
-I have come to realize what my friends had told me... that going downhill was just as hard.
+My friends were right: going downhill was just as hard.

-Little by little, step by step, walking down the uneven stair like steps gradually got harder.
+Little by little, step by step, walking down the uneven stair-like steps gradually got harder.
 But my view of the bottom was my goal and it had to be reached.
-No choice !
+There's no other choice!

 After you pass the tracks it's about almost half the way more to go.

-Little by little we finally made it to the bottom and I was ecstatic and I was craving for a large ice filled cup of diet soda !
+Little by little we finally made it to the bottom and I was ecstatic and I was craving a large ice-filled cup of diet soda!